git25hng-try/Technical_.github.io/README.md

 In addition, I am unable to accurately select font sizes or color temperature that protects my vision at different moments and reduces eye strain.

-More so, I am not comfortable wearing protective ray eyeglasses always or most of the time to deal with blue rays at these times, also for my 10-year old children and below who use smart devices a lot.
+More so, I am not comfortable wearing protective ray eyeglasses always or most of the time to deal with blue rays at these times, and also for my 10-year old children and below who use smart devices a lot.
 I don't want their reading habits to be distorted from long exposure to smart scree

 ***How does Smart vision care help?***